This blog post is Part 1 of 2-Part Series:

 You may have heard the phrase: If it’s not a hell yes, it’s a no.

 Use this idea as you get more invitations to do more things - speaking engagements, conferences, networking events, etc. Of course, the more successful you are and the more money you raise, the more your inbox will overflow with invites.
 Which ones are really necessary to your success?
 Which ones really amplify you and your brand?
 Which ones have an ROI?

 Be careful not to confuse activity with productivity.

 Too often, we overextend ourselves by trying to please everyone and stretching ourselves too thin.
 The goal is to ruthlessly prioritize - and say yes to - things that move the needle for your business.

 “No” is a powerful word and, in many cases, it can safeguard your most precious asset: Your time.

 Perhaps the most powerful statement on time protection comes from billionaire Warren Buffett, who said: “The difference between successful people and really successful people is that really successful people say ‘no’ to almost everything.”

-Stay tuned for Part 2 of this post focusing on energy management.
+Check out Part 2 of this post focusing on energy management.